diegogpassos/WiFi7Adoption/README.md

 This project aims to study the adoption of different versions or generations of Wi-Fi.
 The repository contains partial (anonymized) data, scripts, and auxiliary files used to generate the results reported on the following paper:

 - R. Castanheira, D. Passos.
-"Empirical study on the adoption of different Wi-Fi versions: a case study in Lisbon", The 27th International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (submitted), 2025.
+"Empirical study on the adoption of different Wi-Fi versions: a case study in Lisbon", the 13th Wireless Days (WD 2025), (submitted), 2025.

 More details on the methodology can be found on the paper.